vtexdocs/dev-portal-content/docs/vtex-io/Store-Framework-Apps/advanced-components/vtex-wish-list.md

  }
 ```

 > ℹ️ _The Wishlist app can export two theme blocks when added as a dependency: `add-to-list-btn` and `list-context.wishlist`.
-They are responsible, respectively, for adding the heart icon to other theme blocks and for providing product data to build the `/wishlist` also shared with the My Account page._
+These are responsible for adding the heart icon to other theme blocks and providing product data to build the `/wishlist`, which is also shared with the My Account page._

-4. Add the `add-to-list-btn` block into the `store.product` template's children block list.
+4. Add the `add-to-list-btn` block in the `store.product` template's children block list.
 For example:

 ```diff
 {